sofvnv/input-output-tables-projection/.ipynb_checkpoints/README-checkpoint.md

-# Disaggregation
+# INPUT-OUTPUT TABLES PROJECTION

-Tutorial on basic using of methods can be found in Tutorial.ipynb.
+Focused of russian tables of 2011 and 2016 years from https://www.gks.ru/accounts.

 Jupyter notebooks:
-- **Tutorial.ipynb** - demo file with different methods for projection
+- **projection_RUS.ipynb** - different methods for projection applied to russian tables of 2011 and 2016 years
-- **Aggregation.ipynb** - experiments with using aggregation on USA use tables
-- **AggregationSupply.ipynb** - experiments with using aggregation on USA supply tables
-- **Test with prak.ipynb** - file that can be used to test methods & metrics on data from practice

 Other files:
 - **docs/scripts** - documentation.
 Read in browser, start reading from index.html